 Route InformationStart making your way towards the canyon.
 Stay on the left side, where there is an open meadow.
 The right side is far more rocky.
 The canyon starts at about 4900 feet and climbs up to 5570 feet in about ¾ of a mile.
 However, this will take most hikers at least 40-45 minutes due to the difficult terrain.
 There is no trail, and there is lots of rock scrambling, including a few class 3 moves.
 Watch for falling rock, and ice during winter.

 At the top of the canyon head left until you get to a road.
 As you continue moving left (north), Louse Benchmark comes into view.
 The road continues up a gradual slope and then eventually heads directly south just below Louse Mountain.
 After you pass under Louse Benchmark, continue up the road as its climbs up below Louse Mountain’s south shoulder.
 Look for a road turning east up the mountain.
 Once on the road, take it as it cuts back towards Louse Benchmark.
 The road continues for about half a mile until it tops out just between Louse Benchmark and its south shoulder.
 Head to the right to reach the summit of Louse Benchmark.
 From the saddle, it is about 250 yards away and 170 feet up.

 In total, the elevation gain for this hike is about 2150 feet, and 3.5 miles one-way.

 Private land may be an issue via this route.
-An alternative is to head up the ridge towards the Buttes on the left side, and follow that road to the base of Louse Mountain on its north side.
+An alternative is to head up the ridge towards the Buttes on the left side, and follow that road to the base of Louse Benchmark on its north side.
 There is a road going along the back.
 It adds a little over 1/2 mile each way, but may avoid the private land.